mattpcasanova/casanovastudy/SETUP.md

    - Project URL
    - Anon public key

-4. Run the database migration:
+4. Run the database migrations:
    - Go to **SQL Editor** in Supabase dashboard
    - Copy the contents of `supabase/migrations/001_create_study_guides.sql`
    - Paste and run the SQL
+   - Copy the contents of `supabase/migrations/002_create_grading_results.sql`
+   - Paste and run the SQL

+   Alternatively, run `node scripts/run-migration.js` to check migration status and see the SQL to execute.

 ### 3. Configure Environment Variables